 - You don’t have the right tools or the right experience and the information that came with the product was geared towards a professional.

 While all of these items are possible (understand, I do not know you personally) the last one is likely the most accurate.
-In one of the examples from the forum the customer had acid etched his floor, neutralized it and done (almost) all the things people say to do with an epoxy floor.
-BUT if he was a professional, or if he knew the right places to look, or if the person who sold it to him offered the information, he would have known that for his floor (and most floors) a mechanical floor prep is a much much better solution.In another example, the customer stated that he wanted an affordable way to do his floor and that he did not want to spend the money necessary to do the necessary floor prep.
+In one of the examples from the forum the customer had acid etched his floor, neutralized it, and done (almost) all the things people say to do with an epoxy floor.
+But if he was a professional, or if he knew the right places to look, or if the person who sold it to him offered the information, he would have known that for his floor (and most floors for Epoxy) a mechanical floor prep is a much much better solution.In another example, the customer stated that he wanted an affordable way to do his floor and that he did not want to spend the money necessary to do the necessary floor prep.
 Now, I’m going to go against the grain and I know that.
-We live in a world where the customer is always right if even if they are wrong they will get on every forum and say how awful XYZ companies epoxy is.
-Perhaps, just maybe, if were going to sell floor coatings to the DIY customer, we as an industry need to say as nicely as possible “I understand you do not think this is what is necessary to do the job correctly, but I’ve been doing this for a long time and if you don’t want to do it that way, I don’t want to sell you the epoxy!”
+We live in a world where the customer is always right; even if they are wrong they will get on every forum and say how awful XYZ company’s epoxy is.
+Perhaps, just maybe, if we’re going to sell floor coatings to the DIY customer, we as an industry need to say as nicely as possible “I understand you do not think this is what is necessary to do the job correctly, but I’ve been doing this for a long time and if you don’t want to do it that way, I don’t want to sell you the epoxy!”

-Or if your like me and you just want some great garage flooring at an affordable price, check out our website and give us a call!
-If you found this article helpful we would appreciate if you would add us to your “likes” on Facebook
+Or if you like me and you just want some great garage flooring at an affordable price, check out our website and give us a call!
+If you found this article helpful we would appreciate it if you would add us to your “likes” on Facebook